NateDemi/Root-Agency/retail_agency/ceo/instructions.md

 2. **Data Request Handling**
    - For data requests:
      a.
 Forward to ReportingManager with clear parameters
      b.
-Process the response from ReportingManager:
+Process the response from SQLQueryTool:
         * If response contains "natural_response" → Share this analysis directly
         * If response contains file paths → Include these in your reply
         * If response contains insights → Incorporate these into your summary